blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 Or dea.continent IS  'low income';
 ```

-The view combines data from the `covid_deaths` and `covid_vaccinations` tables for income types, linking them based on location and date.
+The view `income_cases` combines data from the `covid_deaths` and `covid_vaccinations` tables for income types, linking them based on location and date.
 It includes columns such as `continent`, `location`, `date`, `population`, `new_vaccinations`.

-In the exported data, we will replace all occurrences of "." with "," for integer values.
+In the exported views, we will replace all occurrences of "." with "," for integer values.
 This substitution is performed to facilitate the subsequent step of data loading in Tableau.
-By using commas instead of periods for integer values, Tableau can automatically recognize the appropriate data types for each column during the import process.The resulting preprocessed data can be loaded into Tableau for further analysis and visualisation.
-Figure 4 below shows an example of the data loaded into Tableau.
+By using commas instead of periods for integer values, Tableau can automatically recognise the appropriate data types for each column during the import process.The resulting preprocessed data can be loaded into Tableau for further analysis and visualisation.

 <p align="center">
   <img src="https://raw.githubusercontent.com/blackcrowX/blackcrowX.github.io/main/images/project_II/screenshot_4.png"/>